 Just came back from a two week super adventure trip to Iceland.
-It was the most unplanned trip in the true sense with just the checklist of top places to see and no itinerary nor any bookings.
-We just had a self-driven car and depending on weather forecasts (for northern lights) we would decide our plans for the next day.
+It was the most unplanned trip in true sense with just the checklist of top places to see and no itinerary nor any bookings.
+We just had a self driven car and depending on weather forecasts (for northern lights) we would decide our plans for the next day.

 Here are the top 10 things that struck me about Iceland –

-1. The Sun is never vertical there, it is always in a slanting position due to proximity to the North Pole, never more vertical than what we see at maybe 9 am in India.
+1. The Sun is never vertical there, it is always in a slanting position due to proximity with North Pole, never more vertical than what we see at maybe 9am in India.

-4. It is one of the best places in the world to see northern lights, however, sighting is never guaranteed.
-Pre-requisites to see northern lights are a clear sky (free from clouds) and a good KP index (scientific prediction of the potential strength of Aurora display).
-However the later does not hold good always, we saw a full-blown display like the below on a day predicted with very low activity.
+4. It is one of the best places in the world to see northern lights, however sighting is never guaranteed.
+Pre-requisites to see northern lights are a clear sky (free from clouds) and a good KP index (scientific prediction of potential strength of Aurora display).
+However the later does not hold good always, we saw a full blown display like the below on a day predicted with very low activity.

 5. These are two different places, one in summer and one in winter.
 In winters, everything is covered in Snow, most interior roads are closed (except circular ring road covering the country, and few major roads), most waterfalls are frozen.
 Northern lights are a major attraction in winters and are much less likely in summers.
 In summers all the roads open, interior highlands are accessible, the temperatures are much more comfortable and it is the peak tourist season from July to September.

-7. Though the country is surrounded by Sea on all sides, there are no typical white sand blue water beaches in the country as in mainland Europe.
-On the contrary, many beaches have black sand, that are results of volcanic eruptions over many years.
+7. Though the country is surrounded by Sea on all sides, but there are no typical white sand blue water beaches in the country as in mainland Europe.
+On the contrary many beaches have black sand, that are results of volcanic eruptions over many years.

-8. A volcano is another regular occurrence in Iceland.
-The last one was active until about one year ago, though we did not see any active volcano.
+8. Volcano is another regular occurrence in Iceland.
+The last one was active till about one year ago, though we did not see any active volcano.
 When a volcano happens, most of the approach roads are closed though for safety, and the only way to see it is from a helicopter.
 Local companies start offering helicopter tours then.

 9. There are some big glaciers, with Vatnajokull glacier taking about 8% of the land area.
 It is very tricky to approach these glaciers and near impossible to walk on them without a trained local guide.
 There are false surfaces where one can fall down inside freezing water.
 In our case, the drone did the hard work for us and captured close footage over glaciers which was otherwise impossible.